 St. Stephen's needs loyal men; and she has them.
 But I think some of the students are guilty of a sin of omission.
-I refer to the "Specials" in general, and the "Status quo ante Freshman" in particular
+I refer to the "Specials" in general, and the "Status que ante Freshman" in particular.

 Among the former, there are many of whom St. Stephen's is and has a good right to be proud.
 If they have finished the prescribed three-year course, they have done nearly two years of college work.
 This gives them a good standing but they are not graduates, and ought not to pose as such.
 As I said I believe the sin is one of omission.
 They do not call themselves "St. Stephen's men" with the intention of implying that they are graduates; but the situation here is unique and is not understood by those unfamiliar with the college.
 Therefore a qualification of the statement, "I am a St. Stephen's man," ought to be made.
-If this be true for the threeyear man, what must be said of these who spend less than that time include all students, not class-men, under the title of "Specials."
-This fact does not lessen the "Preps" responsibility.
-When a man of grammar-school rank or perhaps a sophomore in High School, leaves home with the intention of entering St. Stephen's, can we infer that his friends will have any other than an unfavorable impression of the college?
-Flor is this all.
+If this be true for the threeyear man, what must be said of those who spend less than that time here?

+The second class of which I spoke were formerly called "Preps."
+The Faculty, for good reasons, chose to include all students, not class-men. under the title of "Specials."
+This fact does not lessen the "Preps'" responsibility.
+When a man of grammar-school rank or perhaps a sophomore in Eigh School, leaves home with the intention of entering St. Stephen's, can we infer that his friends will have any other than an unfavorable impression of the college?
+Mor is this all.
 The man suffers as well as the college.
-For these two reasons, each man ought to make a full explanation to the familiar enquiry "Are you from St. Stephen's?"
+For these two reasons, each man ought to make a full explanation to the familiar enquiry, "Are you from St. Stephen's?"